Solas Web Design

 A) No!!!
 I've saved the most important question for last here.
 No one (except maybe Matt Cutts!) can guarantee your Top 10 Google ranking.
 As SEOs, we simply have no control over the search engines.
 We cannot control how your website ranks.
 What a bona fide expert offers you is their track record.
 All real SEOs have their own different, yet similar, strategy for achieving optimum rankings for their clients, but not one of them can offer you a guarantee.
 The reason you hire an expert is because they have a proven record of getting good natural rankings for their clients.
 This shows you that they know what they are doing.
 But, they will not offer you a guarantee, if they are the real deal.

 The benefits of hiring a skilled, proven professional are pretty obvious, but I will state them anyway.
 A professional has the years of experience in their back pocket.
-They've taken other companies to the top of the search engine rankings.
-They are going to put their skills at the disposal of your small business website.
-Though they cannot guarantee your rankings or sales, you know that they are going to create a website for you that at least has what it takes to rank well because of how it has been built.
-They are also going to be able to educate you about what you need to be doing to continue to improve the value of your website.
+They’ve taken other companies to the top of the search engine rankings and have increased their profits.
+The pro is going to put his/her skills at the disposal of your small business website.
+Though no one can guarantee your rankings or sales, you know that the pro is going to create a website for you that is ready to be marketed.

 We have now covered the basics of SEO and web design for small web businesses.
 Again, this guide is meant as your starting point and there is still much to be learned.
 At the very least, we hope that reading this guide will enable you to choose wisely if you are hiring professional help.
 Or, if you have an existing website, we hope this guide has helped you to troubleshoot issues on your site that may be harming its value.
 And, if you are about to embark on becoming a web design and SEO expert, we hope you have benefited from this guide and wish you the very best of luck in all of your business ventures.